Universal Approximation Power of Deep Residual Neural Networks via Nonlinear Control Theory: Introduction

 \section{Introduction}

-In the past few years, we have witnessed a resurgence in the use of techniques from dynamical and control systems for the analysis of neural networks.
-This recent development was sparked by the papers~\cite{Proposal,Haber_2017,lu2017finite} establishing a connection between certain classes of neural networks, such as residual networks~\cite{ResNets}, and control systems.
-However, the use of dynamical and control systems to describe and analyze neural networks goes back at least to the 70's.
+The use of control-theoretic techniques to analyze the input-output behavior of neural networks has a long history within the control community.
+The classical work of Cybenko (see~\cite{GC:89}) on universal approximation that appeared in the Mathematics of Control, Signals, and Systems is a testimony to the role that system theory played in advancing this subject from early on.
+Prior to this, the IEEE Control System Magazine had a special section on neural network for systems and control which addressed the stability~\cite{BB:88} and training~\cite{DP-AS-AAY:88} of neural networks.
+In fact, the use of dynamical and control systems to describe and analyze neural networks goes back at least to the 70's.
 For example, Wilson-Cowan's equations~\cite{W+C} are differential equations and so is the model proposed by Hopfield in~\cite{Hopfield3088}.
-These techniques have been used to study several problems such as weight identifiability from data~\cite{ALBERTINI1993975,albertini1993uniqueness}, controllability~\cite{SONTAG1999121,sontag1997complete}, and stability~\cite{20200,HIRSCH1989331}.
+These techniques have been used to study several problems such as weight identifiability from data~\cite{ALBERTINI1993975,albertini1993uniqueness}, controllability~\cite{SONTAG1999121,sontag1997complete}, stability~\cite{20200,HIRSCH1989331}, and approximation of dynamical systems~\cite{KF-YN:93}.

+Using neural networks within a control-loop was immediately well-motivated and, had it not been due to training issues in large-scale settings, the subject would have developed even faster~\cite{PJA:90}.
+Equally important to this discussion is the lack of robustness guarantees when placing a neural network in closed-loop system, which we will not dwell on here, as the primary subject of our work is exploring the universal approximation power of deep neural network.